-Varifocal lenses are a common type of corrective lens and were first invented in 1959 by ourselves.
-Generally speaking, they are designed to let you see clearly at near to far and everything in between, with different parts of the lens optimised for the various distances required.
+Varifocal lenses are a common type of corrective lens that were first invented in 1959 by ourselves.
+Generally speaking, they are designed to let you see clearly near to far and everything in between, with different parts of the lens optimised for the various distances required.
 Varifocal lenses are a solution for a natural condition known as presbyopia; an age-related process that affects your ability to see objects close up.
 It is common in those aged 40 and over.

 Varifocal lenses are also known as progressive lenses, offering two prescriptions in one lens to help with both reading and distance vision correction.

 What are the different types of varifocal lenses?

 There are a number of different types of varifocal lenses that you may or may not have heard of.
 For instance, you may have a primary pair of varifocals that is suited to your main needs, such as for the computer or for sun protection.
 Your primary pair can depend on how you spend the majority of your time, making sure you’re wearing the right pair of glasses to suit your visual needs.

 Driving varifocals are another popular type, as driving can often require the need to see clearly both up close for the dashboard and dials, and into the distance for other cars, street signs and recognising hazards.
 Our Varilux Road Pilot lenses are well suited for this particular need.

 If you spend a lot of time using digital devices, you might wish to choose a specific pair of varifocal lenses optimised for screens.
 This can have a positive impact on your visual and postural comfort, as well as making it easier to read smaller characters.
 Varilux Digitime is a great example of lenses to help with this.